Skip to main content

 1) Strengthening the EuroTeQ Engineering University’s role as a change-maker (specifically in the areas of professional education and research & innovation) to introduce a paradigm shift in the engineering education of the future.

-2) Understanding the differences, unique features, and best practices across the continent in terms of value creation processes in technology, including all relevant stakeholders in the process alongside civil society and policy-makers.
+2) Understanding the differences, unique features, and best practices across the continent regarding value creation processes in technology, including all relevant stakeholders in the process alongside civil society and policy-makers.

 3) Developing a level of international and transcultural collaboration that deepens the understanding between the different national societies and societal layers.

-- In cooperation among the partners, the development of a training concept for the “EuroTeQ Learning Professional” is in progress, to qualify experts in the scientific upskilling of professional engineers.
+- In cooperation among the partners, a training concept for the “EuroTeQ Learning Professional” was developed, to qualify experts in the scientific upskilling of professional engineers.

 - With 15+ interviews, the developmental needs of professional engineers have been analysed as well as current offers for lifelong learning on the market and at the EuroTeQ institutions, showing pathways to establish them as lifelong learning partners for professional engineers.

-- To pilot the collaboration between the lifelong learning centres at the partner institutions, the concept for a tailor-made programme for the upskilling of professional engineers has been developed.
+- To pilot the collaboration between the lifelong learning centres at the partner institutions, the concept of a tailor-made programme for the upskilling of professional engineers has been developed.

-Focusing on societal transformation and institutional strategies for responsibility and co-creation (2nd pillar), the following has been achieved:
+Focusing on societal transformation and institutional strategies for responsibility and co-creation:

 - The benefits and challenges of co-creation teaching and its effects have been investigated with 30+ interviews and 10+ course observations across the partner universities.

 With regards to outreach and dissemination activities, a communication plan and free-of-charge channels for dissemination have been established.
-Project activities are continuously monitored to share relevant activities and results with the relevant target audiences and the wider eco-system.
+Project activities were monitored to share relevant activities and results with the relevant target audiences and the wider eco-system.

 The expected impacts and the current status of the project towards reaching them can be summarised as follows:

-1) Transforming engineering education and engineering the University of the Future by transforming learning experiences of the individuals involved:
+Transforming engineering education and engineering the University of the Future by transforming the learning experiences of the individuals involved:

-3) The upskilled EuroTeQ Professional as an interlocutor between academia and industry improving the employability of the Engineer of the Future:
+The upskilled EuroTeQ Professional as an interlocutor between academia and industry, improving the employability of the Engineer of the Future:

 BoostEuroTeQ Project Flyer